lanl-ansi/MathOptAI.jl/docs/src/developers/design_principles.md

 ```
 for any size of `x`.

-The main downsides are that we do not return a `pred_constr` equivalent
+The main downsides are that we do not return a `pred_constr` equivalent that
 contains statistics on the reformulation, and that the user cannot delete a
 predictor from a model once added.